-- Non-Credit courses (no limit). - Disability-related accommodation. - Intercollegiate athletic courses. - Alleviation of substandard grade (2 repeats including withdrawals). - Cooperative work experience (up to a total of 16 semester - Legally mandated training requirement. - Repeat of an open entry/open exit variable unit course is repeatable upon petition up to the number of times it takes to complete one time the entire curriculum of the course. - Significant change in industry or licensure standards. - Courses for programs that have a recency requirement. - Under extenuating circumstances, which are verified cases of accident, illness or other circumstances beyond the student's control.
+- Non-Credit courses (no limit). - Disability-related accommodation. - Intercollegiate athletic courses. - Alleviation of substandard grade (2 repeats including withdrawals). - Cooperative work experience (up to a total of 16 semester units). - Legally mandated training requirement. - COOP-160 cannot be repeated. - Repeat of an open entry/open exit variable unit course is repeatable upon petition up to the number of times it takes to complete the entire curriculum of the course at one time. - Significant change in industry or licensure standards. - Courses for programs that have a recency requirement. - Under extenuating circumstances, which are verified cases of accident, illness or other circumstances beyond the student's control.